teemutammela/auralcandy.net/README.md

 ## Unit Testing

-Run the dedicated [Rake](https://github.com/ruby/rake) task to perform unit tests for all routes defined in `module.routing.rb` using the [Rack::Test](https://github.com/rack-test/rack-test) library.
+Run the dedicated [Rake](https://github.com/ruby/rake) task to perform unit tests for all routes defined in `routes.rb` using the [Rack::Test](https://github.com/rack-test/rack-test) library.
 Test cases are defined in `app/test/unit_tests.rb`.

 **NOTE!** Enviromental variables `CONTENTFUL_DELIVERY_KEY_TEST` and `CONTENTFUL_SPACE_ID_TEST` set in the `.env` file enable to use different Contentful space for testing and for actual production content.